AY2324S2-CS2103T-T11-4/tp/docs/UserGuide.md

 :bulb: **Notes:**<br>

-* Only one Tutorial tag name can be specified per `available` command.
+* Only one Tutorial tag name can be specified per `available` command. <br>
-* Thus, after each `/g` flag, there can only be one Tutorial tag name specified, i.e. `available /g WED10 THU10` is an invalid input
+* Thus, after each `/g` flag, there can only be one Tutorial tag name specified, i.e. `available /g WED10 THU10` is an invalid input. <br>
 * There can also only be one '/g' flag supplied per `available` command.
 If more than one `/g` flag is supplied within the same `available` command, only the tag name after the last `/g` will be processed, i.e. in `available /g WED10 /g THU10`, only `THU10 will be taken in as a parameter while `WED10` will be ignored.